Eggs are a natural way for women to meet their needs for choline–a key nutrient for baby’s brain

 Spinach (125 mL / 1/2 cup, boiled) | 19 |

-Eggs are a natural, convenient and versatile choice for women, especially during childbearing years, providing 14 essential nutrients, including protein, iron, vitamin B12 and choline.
+Eggs are a natural, convenient and versatile choice for women, providing 13 essential nutrients that are especially important during childbearing years, including choline, folate, vitamin B12, protein and iron.
 Enjoying eggs as part of a healthy eating pattern is a simple way for women to meet their choline requirements.
 Learn more about the nutrients in eggs.

 ¹ Lewis ED et al. Estimation of choline intake from 24 h dietary intake recalls and contribution of egg and milk consumption to intake among pregnant and breastfeeding women in Alberta.
 British Journal of Nutrition 2014; 112(1):112-21.